Gokata1/ReactBlog/README.md

 # ReactBlog

+Create Database in MySQL using queries in queries.txt

 Open terminal in ./Server folder
 Type following commands in terminal to set up the server at port 5000 npm install